OccupationalTherapy.com Phone: 866-782-9924

 These virtual tasks can serve as practice if a patient is unsafe in the kitchen or laundry room.
 They provide opportunities for patients to learn and apply skills such as money management or math in a controlled setting.
 This repetition and practice aim to facilitate real-life application.
 For example, sorting laundry on a screen can help a patient perform the task in a real-life scenario.

-Reiterating these points emphasizes the importance and benefits of integrating robotic assessments and training activities into therapy.
+Reiterating these points emphasizes the benefits of integrating robotic assessments and training activities into therapy.
 They offer a bridge between practice in a safe, controlled environment and application in daily life, enhancing overall treatment outcomes.

 Clinical Benefits in Treatment